PlayFab/UnitySDK/PluginsSource/UnityAndroidPluginSource/README.md

 PlayFabGoogleCloudMessaging.java | Allows you to call .getToken() to receive the GCM token and send it back to Unity.
 PlayFabPushCache.java | Allows you to get the Cached push notification after it has been sent / received.
-PlayFabNotificationPackage.java | Data model for holding push notification data
+PlayFabNotificationPackage.java | Data model for holding push notification data PlayFabNotificationSender.java | **new** Helper class for sending notifications both from java & JNI via Unity, supports scheduled push notifications using the Alarm Manager and local notifications set via Unity.
+NotificationPublisher.java | **new** broadcast receiver for sending notifications (required manifest change)

 ###Compiling in Android Studio
 *	Open the project in Android Studio